 When working with younger children, a much more flexible approach is required than when working with adults.
 Developmental stage, temperament, and relationship history all affect the way a child experiences and expresses their feelings.
 I therefore believe that working with the family is very important to ensure the best possible outcome for the child.
 If the child has been involved with other mental health professionals, I may also seek to speak with them to gain a well-rounded sense of the chlld's behaviour over time.

-My office is very informal and I have toys and a few small dogs around to help children feel relaxed.
-I particularly do not want them to feel like they have been brought to me because there is something "wrong" with them.
+My office is very informal.
+With young children, I do not want them to feel like they have been brought to me because there is something "wrong" with them.
 I want them to feel like they are visiting a family friend.
-Please let me know in advance if your child is allergic or afraid of little dogs!

 I usually begin my assessment by meeting with the child and at least one parent.
 Sometimes I may have an initial session with the parent alone if preferred.
 If the child is comfortable speaking with me alone, I will ask the parent to complete a packet that provides me with extensive information regarding the child's development, health, and temperament while I talk with the child separately.